FAANG/analysis-TAGADA/README.md

    See the [merge factors](#merge-factors) section for details.
 7. Assemble transcripts and create a novel annotation with [StringTie](https://github.com/gpertea/stringtie).
    The novel annotation is saved to `output/annotation` in a `.gtf` file.
-8. Detect long non-coding RNAs with [FEELnc](https://github.com/tderrien/FEELnc).
+8. Detect long non-coding transcripts with [FEELnc](https://github.com/tderrien/FEELnc).
    The annotation saved to `output/annotation` is updated with the results.
 9. Quantify genes and transcripts with [StringTie](https://github.com/gpertea/stringtie).
    Counts and TPM matrices are saved to `output/quantification` in `.tsv` files.